r32touge/ELK_stack/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the everything.yml file may be used to install only certain pieces of it, such as Filebeat.
 The everything.yml file combines the individual playbooks used in this setup.
-I recommend using the individual playbooks rather than the 'everything' file when recreatin this build.
+I recommend using the individual playbooks rather than the 'everything' file when recreating this build.
-The "everything' file only contains the playbooks, you will still need to update your ansible hosts file, the metricbeat config file, and filebeat config file.
+The "everything' file only contains the playbooks, you will still need to update your ansible hosts file, the metricbeat config file, and filebeat config file as appropriate for your build.

   - [Everything Playbook](everything.yml)